Bus franchising - the procurement route ahead

 Contracts awarded by the franchising authority will not have utility status when competitively tendered – s6(4) of the PA2003.

-The franchise authority will be considered to have, by law, exclusive rights in relation to the award of contracts covering a bus network.
-However, the authority only has that status in order that contracts awarded through the franchising authority and taking advantage of the exclusive rights are treated correctly under procurement rules.
-This rather limited status means that a raft of other provisions applicable to utilities – such as water and energy supply companies – do not become relevant in consequence of a contract being awarded to operate any part of a bus network.
+The franchising authority will be considered to have, by law, exclusive rights in relation to the award of contracts covering a bus network.
+However, the authority only has that status in order that contracts awarded by the franchising authority and taking advantage of the exclusive rights are treated correctly under procurement rules.
+This rather limited status means that a raft of other provisions applicable to utilities – such as water and energy supply companies – do not become relevant in consequence of a competitively tendered contract being awarded to operate any part of a bus network.

 The choice of procurement routes typically adopted